aridjayarecipes/cutesrecipes.web.app/content/post/2183-easiest-way-to-make-ultimate-peppery-chicken-with-a-plum-glaze.md

 1.

-If you don't have plum jam, you can.
+If you don&#39;t have plum jam, you can.
 Season the chicken pieces with salt and pepper to taste, and place skin-side-up onto the prepared baking tray.
 I would suggest marinating the chicken in the plum sauce mixture instead of merely brushing it on top, to really get the flavour into the meat.
 This chicken dish gets its flavor from first rubbing it with a spice mixture, and then basting it with a juice and plum mixture.
 Black Pepper Chicken With Gravy Black pepper chicken is a delicious and easy recipe to make at home, with only a few ingredients: black pepper, chicken.

 So that is going to wrap this up for this special food peppery chicken with a plum glaze recipe.
 Thanks so much for reading.
 I'm confident that you will make this at home.
 There's gonna be interesting food in home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!